Combining kernel estimators in the uniform deconvolution problem: The limit variance of the smoothed NPMLE

 \section{The limit variance of the smoothed NPMLE}

-In this section we will show that he limit variance of the smoothed NPMLE is equal to the limit variance of our optimally combined kernel estimator.
+In this section we will show that the limit variance of the smoothed NPMLE is equal to the limit variance of our optimally combined kernel estimator.

 Let the distribution induced by $F$ have support $[0,M)$ for some $M>0$ and let $m$ denote the largest integer strictly smaller than $M+1$.
-The asymptotic variance of the smoothed NPMLE in Theorem 2 in Groeneboom and Jongbloed (2003) is, in our notation, defined as
+The asymptotic variance of the smoothed NPMLE in Theorem 2 in Groeneboom and Jongbloed (2003) is, in their notation where $t$ stands for our $x$ in Theorem \ref{thm:1}, defined as

 with the function $\theta_{h,t,F}$, for $0\leq t<M$, defined by

 where $w_h(\cdot)=w(\cdot/h)/h$.